AVpres/homebrew-formulae/README.md

 ## Deleted Formulae

-As there is now a regular Homebrew formula (`gnu-prolog`), we have deleted our one on 2021-07-21:
+As Prolog is now a available as regular Homebrew formula (`gnu-prolog`), we have deleted our formula on 2021-07-21:

 - **gprolog** – Prolog top-level (GNU Prolog)